-- Have your plastic bag ready: Your liquids (sealed in that already mentioned plastic bag) will need to be scanned separately, so they will have to be taken out of your hand luggage.
+- Have your plastic bag ready: Your liquids (sealed in that already mentioned plastic bag) will need to be scanned separately, so take them out of your hand luggage.
 I usually prepare for this by ensuring I carry my plastic bag in my handbag (for quick and easy access) rather than in my hand luggage trolley.
 Saves me opening up the suitcase at security.

 - Get your laptop, iPad, Kindle etc out: all larger electronic devices will have to be scanned outside your bag, so get them out whilst you wait (obviously ensure you hold everything secure and tight, no point in being prepared and then dropping everything just before security).
-Usually your mobile can stay in your bag or coat pocket, however a few airports have a silly rule about the mobiles also being scanned separately.
+Usually your mobile can stay in your bag or coat pocket, however a few airports have a rule about mobile phones also being scanned separately.

-- Take off scarves, coats, cardigans and large pieces of jewellery: Whether it is your statement necklace or your gold bangles, unfortunately all bulky items will have to come off before going through security.
-I tend to take them off early and stuff them into my bag instead of having them all out in the open in the security tray (also minimises the risk of leaving anything behind).
+- Take off scarves, coats, cardigans and large pieces of jewellery: Whether it is your statement necklace or your gold bangles, all bulky items will have to come off before going through security.
+I tend to take them off early and stuff them into my bag.
+Instead of having them all out in the open in the security tray (also minimises the risk of leaving anything behind).

 - Be prepared to take off your shoes: this varies a little depending on airport.
 Some will require you to take your shoes off, regardless.
-Others will ask you to take them off if you wear boots or high heals.
-If you don’t take them off and you set off the alarm you will then have to take them off and have them scanned separately, which takes extra time.
+Others will ask you to take them off if you wear boots or high heels.
+If you don’t take them off and set off the alarm you will then have to take them off and have them scanned separately.
+Which takes extra time.
 So usually I just take them off straight away to save myself the hassle.

-- Don’t keep anything in your hands: everything will have to go through the scanner, so there is no point of you holding on to your boarding pass, passport or mobile phone.
+- Don’t keep anything in your hands: everything will have to go through the scanner.
+There is no point holding on to your boarding pass, passport or mobile phone.
 Put it in your bag or in your tray.

 If you have followed my advice in step 3, this should be an easy one, as the number of individual bits and bops within the trays is limited.
 So get on with it.
 Grab your tray and move to the packing table.
 Don’t stand at the conveyor belt for days, whilst putting your shoes back on in slow motion.
 The longer your trays stays there, the longer it takes for the following trays to move through the scanner, as the conveyor is clocked up.

-I don’t know if you are one of those last minute people (in which case you better hurry up) or if you allowed yourself sufficient time, but just in case, it might be worth checking the departure board, to see if there is a gate assigned to your flight yet and / or if it tells you how long you have until your gate is called.
-Obviously calling the gate is not the same as actually starting the boarding, so unless it says final call you don’t have to start your sprint just yet.
-For most short-haul flights boarding will commence 30 minutes before the scheduled departure, with the gate being called between 15 and 30 minutes prior to that.
+I don’t know if you are one of those last minute people (in which case you better hurry up) or if you allowed yourself sufficient time.
+But just in case, it might be worth checking the departure board, to see if there is a gate assigned to your flight yet and / or if it tells you how long you have until your gate is called.
+Obviously calling the gate is not the same as actually starting the boarding.
+So unless it says ‘final call’ you don’t have to start your sprint just yet.
+For most short-haul flights boarding will commence 30 minutes before the scheduled departure, with the gate being called 15 to 30 minutes prior to that.